 When you click into the Color field a pop-up window appears.
 It contains a range of colors from which you can choose the desired color for the class of text.
 You can see the selected color in the Preview area.
 Click OK to save your choice.
 Click Reset to return to the last saved color.

-Figure 332: ConSol CM Admin Tool - Choose a color for the Class of Text
+Figure 372: ConSol CM Admin Tool - Global Configuration, Classes of Text: Choose a color

 Availability

 You can choose here for which ticket information the class of text shall be available.
 Mark one or several of the following options: